jenkins-x/jx-docs/content/en/blog/news/provision-jx-clusters-terraform.md

 </figure>

 {{< alert >}}
 CAUTION: Do not make updates to the cluster that require recreating the cluster resources, all data will be lost.
 Only changes that update the cluster are supported at this time.
 {{< /alert >}}

 # Overview
 Many organizations have adopted DevOps practices in the last few years.
 This is valuable as it relates to Jenkins X as we provide a way to manage the Kubernetes clusters  Infrastructure as Code which is one of the core concepts of DevOps practices as it relates to automation.

-Many environments may only allow for creating cloud resources using IaC, therefore we provide you with guidance on how to get started using Terraform to manage your Jekins X clusters.
+Many environments may only allow for creating cloud resources using IaC, therefore we provide you with guidance on how to get started using Terraform to manage your Jenkins X clusters.

 Our objective is to bring awareness to our Jenkins X users on know that they can manage the cluster changes and version them by placing the Terraform code source control and adopting the typical developer workflow which includes PRs in source control to make infrastructure changes in a controlled manner.

 ## Terraform clusters for AWS, GCP and Azure
 Jenkins X supports generating Terraform plans and code for all three leading clouds (AWS, Azure and GCP).

-On this post we walk you through the steps for terraforming clusters in GKE.
+On this post we walk you through the steps for Terraform clusters in GKE.

 ## Benefits of Using IaC to Manage Your K8s Clusters
 - This is great, because at many companies the Ops team typically is already using IaC to manage the resources deployed to the cloud